Risk

 Are men or women in Australia more likely to drink at levels that increase their risk of alcohol-related disease or injury?

-Australian men are more likely than women to drink at levels that increase their risk of alcohol-related disease or injury.
+Australian men are significantly more likely than women to drink at levels that increase their risk of alcohol-related disease or injury.

 Source: Australian Institute of Health and Welfare (AIHW).
-2019 National Drug Strategy Household Survey (NCETA secondary analysis, 2021).
+2022-23 National Drug Strategy Household Survey (NCETA secondary analysis, 2024).

 Standard Drink: A drink that contains 10 grams (or 12.5 millilitres) of alcohol.